bluerobotics/bluerobotics.github.io/bar30/index.md

 1. Download [MS5837 Arduino Library](https://github.com/bluerobotics/BlueRobotics_MS5837_Library).
 2. Install software such as the [Example Code](#example-code) to your microcontroller.
-3. Connect the DF13 or bare wires to the appropriate microcontroller pins [green-SCL, white-SDA, red-positive(2.5-5.5V), black ground].
+3. Connect the DF13 or bare wires to the appropriate microcontroller pins (green: SCL, white: SDA, red: +3.3-5.5V, black: ground).
 That's it!

 #Specifications